centreon/centreon-archived/doc/en/installation/from_packages.rst

  SELINUX=disabled

-PHP timezone should be set; go to the ";date.timezone" line into the file "/etc/php.ini".
-Comment out this line and add your timezone:
+PHP timezone should be set; go to /etc/php.d directory and create a file named php-timezone.ini who contain the following line :

  ::

  date.timezone = Europe/Paris

+After saving the file, please don't forget to restart apache server.

 The Mysql database server should be available to complete installation (locally or not).
 MariaDB is recommended.